 - A foreign growth in the brain e.g. brain tumour

 - Drugs like alcohol, bhang, cocaine, poisons like lead, mercury

 - Some forms of epilepsy have not been attributed to any cause.

 How can Epilepsy be controlled?

 Epilepsy is a treatable condition; the aim of the treatment is to prevent seizures.
 The seizures can be controlled by taking the right medicine at the right time.
-In most people, the seizures can be completely controlled by taking the right medicine at the right time and in others, the frequency of their occurrence is markedly reduced.
+In most people, the seizures can be completely controlled by taking the right medicine at the right time while in others it can be markedly reduced.